 - Paid sick or medical leave

-- Existing interest payments on mortgages
+- Existing interest payment on mortgages

 Does the loan have to be repaid?
 If so, how much?

-If you meet all the requirements of this loan, it becomes a grant and is forgiven for the total of an 8-week period of payroll, rent, leases, utilities and existing interest payments on mortgages.
+If you meet all the requirements of this loan, it becomes a grant and is forgiven for the total of an eight-week period of payroll, rent, leases, utilities and existing interest payments on mortgages.
 Part of the loan can also be used for other business-related expenses, like supplies, but that portion of the loan will not be forgiven.

 What if I lay off employees?

 If after receiving the loan a business lays off employees, the forgiveness will be reduced by the percent decrease in the number of employees.
 In other words, if total payroll expenses (on workers making less than $100,000 annually) decreases by 25 percent, loan forgiveness will be reduced by the same amount.

 An update to PPP in June 2020 includes an exemption to the forgivable loan amount determined by full-time equivalent employees if businesses can show that they were unable to rehire or hire a similarly qualified employee or that they were unable to return to the same business activity due to federal COVID-19 guidance.